-BACKGROUND: Founded in 1871, shortly after emancipation, Sugarland Forest was home to over 40 African American families whose homes were surrounded by garden patches, orchards, and livestock pens on about 200 acres.
-At the center of the community stood the church, school, community hall, cemetery, well, store, and post office.
+BACKGROUND: Founded in 1871, shortly after Emancipation, Sugarland Forest was home to over 40 African American families whose homes were surrounded by garden patches, orchards, and livestock pens on about 200 acres.
+At the center of the community stood the church, a school, a community hall, cemetery, well, store, and a post office.